NormandDesmarais/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/average_interval-1.png)

+**Note:** Intervals are expressed in minutes of the day, not in the hhmm format of the original interval from the csv file.
+See note in the first section for more details.

 We can see a peak of activity aroun 500 minutes (i.e. around 08:20).
 Let's find out exactly when this peak occurs.